 - NHMRC Centre of Research Excellence for the Protection of Pancreatic Beta Cells

-- NHMRC Centre of Research Excellence in Aboriginal Chronic Disease Knowledge Translation and Exchange
+- NHMRC Centre of Research Excellence - EMPOWER: Health Systems, Adversity and Child Well-being

-- NHMRC Centre of Research Excellence in Primary Oral Health Care
+- NHMRC Centre of Research Excellence in Targeted Nutrition to Improve Maternal and Child Healh Outcomes

 Cooperative Research Centres bring together researchers from universities, the CSIRO and other government laboratories, and private industry or public sector agencies.
 These long-term collaborative arrangements support research & development and education activities that achieve outcomes of national economic and social significance.